The Bachelor of Science (B.S.) in Pharmaceutical Sciences is designed for students to gain a strong foundation in the basic sciences and liberal arts.

 - Demonstrate a conceptual understanding of scientific and mathematical principles

-Students who do not choose to pursue a bachelor’s degree may declare their intent to progress into the P1 year after completing prerequisite coursework.
+Students who do not choose to pursue a bachelor’s degree may apply to enter into the P1 year after completing pre-pharmacy coursework.

 Take the Next Step